Rejuvelac and Tips

 So what’s a Rejuvelac?

 When we were discussing the many benefits of fermented food in the nutrition class, Rejuvelac came to mind.
-It’s a fermented beverage that provides a lot of probiotics, those organisms so friendly to out GI tracts.
-Previously I knew about making it from wheat berries, but come to find out, lots of other grains make a great Rejuvelac too.
+It’s a fermented beverage that provides a lot of probiotics, those organisms so friendly to our GI tracts.
+Previously, I knew about making it from wheat berries, but come to find out, lots of other grains make a great Rejuvelac too.

 Here’s one recipe for you: